joshmcrae/kick/docs/getting-started.md

 php -S 0.0.0.0:3000 -t public/
 ```

-Navigate to `http://0.0.0.0:3000/greet/name` in the browser and replace `name`
+Navigate to `http://0.0.0.0:3000/greeting/kick` in the browser and replace `kick`
 with different values to get different greetings.